Division of Social Sciences

 John L. Seidel

 The anthropology major provides students with the knowledge to understand the complexities of human behavior in the past and present and the practical skills to conduct rigorous research into the environmental and social forces that influence human cultural development across the globe.
 The major provides students with multiple perspectives for solving theoretical and practical issues through courses in the subfields of sociocultural anthropology, archaeology, linguistics, and biological anthropology.
 Students graduate with a broad understanding of human evolution and adaptation, changes in food and technology, the rise of civilizations and urban life, how language shapes worldviews, the diversity of cultural belief systems, and the human consequences of globalization.
 Trained in data collection and analysis, critical thinking, persuasive writing, and professional presentation, anthropology graduates find employment opportunities in business, national and international government agencies, NGOs, museums, and academia.
-Recent graduates have continued postgraduate work in anthropology and have found careers in geospatial intelligence, foreign service, sociocultural data analysis, international health and medicine, cultural tourism, grant writing, political analysis, international education, law, social justice, and environmental advocacy.
+Recent graduates have continued postgraduate work in anthropology and have found careers in geospatial intelligence, foreign service, sociocultural data analysis, international health and medicine, cultural tourism, grant writing, political analysis, international education, law, social justice, journalism, and environmental advocacy.
 We often have assistantships and internships available to students interested in geographic information systems, cultural resource management in archaeology, and historic preservation.
-We offer a summer field school in archaeology and educational-experiential summer programs in Tanzania, Denmark, and the American Southwest.
+We offer a summer field school in archaeology and educational-experiential programs in Tanzania, Denmark, and the American Southwest, and Cuba.
 We also offer an interdisciplinary minor in ethnomusicology with the Music Department.

 REQUIREMENTS FOR THE ANTHROPOLOGY MAJOR

 ANT 208 Archaeological Method

 ANT 305 Ethnographic Method